Fano varieties of cubic fourfolds containing a plane: Introduction

 \begin{qn} Are there other values of $d$ for which a (generic) cubic fourfold $Y$ has Fano variety $F(Y)$ isomorphic to a moduli space of stable (twisted) sheaves or complexes on a K3 surface? \end{qn}

+This paper may be considered as an attempt to answer this question in the case of cubic fourfolds containing a plane.
+The interest of cubic fourfolds of this special type is mostly related to their rich but rather mysterious geometry.
+For example, on one hand all new examples of rational cubic fourfolds described in \cite{Ha1} are contained in $\kc_8$ while, on the other hand, the very generic element in this divisor is expected to be non-rational.

+Kuznetsov recently proposed in \cite{Kuz3} a conjectural interpretation of the rationality problem for cubic fourfolds in terms of the non-trivial part $\cat{T}_Y$ of a semi-orthogonal decomposition of the bounded derived category of coherent sheaves on $Y$ (see Section \ref{subsec:semiorthogonal} for more details about the categorical setting).
+Although at the moment it is not completely understood how much this approach can overcome the classical one via Hodge theory, it is certainly clear that Kuznetsov's idea sheds light on the possible use of the subcategory $\cat{T}_Y$ for geometric purposes.

+For smooth cubic threefolds $Y$, this approach has been successfully investigated in \cite{BMMS} where we prove that the category $\cat{T}_Y$ characterizes uniquely the isomorphism type of $Y$.
+In the same paper, some further results concerning cubic fourfolds containing a plane are discussed (see \cite{BMMS}).
+This paper follows precisely this direction and studies further the meaning of the category $\cat{T}_Y$ in this geometric context.

-This paper may be considered as an attempt to answer this question in the special case of cubic fourfolds containing a plane.
-That, in general, $F(Y)$ is not isomorphic (and not even birational) to a fine moduli space of untwisted sheaves can be easily proved, even for $Y$ containing a plane (see, for example, Proposition \ref{prop:nospmod}).
+Therefore, going back to the problem of describing the geometry of the Fano variety, let $Y$ be a cubic fourfold containing a plane $P$.
+The fact that, in general, $F(Y)$ is not isomorphic (and not even birational) to a smooth projective moduli space of untwisted sheaves can be easily proved, even for $Y$ containing a plane (see, for example, Proposition \ref{prop:nospmod}).
 Nevertheless, remembering the definition of the K3 surface $S$ above and passing to $\beta$-twisted sheaves and complexes (see Section \ref{subsec:twistedK3} for the precise definitions), we can state the first main result of the paper.

 \begin{thm} If $Y$ is a generic cubic fourfold containing a plane, then $F(Y)$ is isomorphic to a moduli space of stable objects in the derived category $\Db(S,\beta)$ of bounded complexes of $\beta$-twisted coherent sheaves on $S$. \end{thm}